amirch1/VideoImageAdjustments/README.md

 # Video Image Adjustments
-Adjust the image settings of the video
+Adjust the image settings of the video using CSS3 filters.

-##Usage
-Open the right hand side menu to adjust the video image.
+The following filters are availble:
+* Brightness
+* Contrast
+* Greyscale
+* Saturation
+* Hue
+* Sepia

+##Demo
+Use this link to view the demo.

 ##Compatibility
 The filters work well on Chrome, Safari and FireFox.